lukejagodzinski/meteor-astronomy-validators/README.md

 There are also two optional attributes.

-The first one is the `onvalidationerror` function which is an event triggered when an error occured during the validation process.
-It has to return an error message.
-It will be a default validation error message that can be overwritten by a developer using validator's custom message or the `onvalidationerror` event defined on the level of class schema definition.
+The first attribute is the events object with the definition of the `validationerror` event.
+The `validationerror` event receives event object as the first argument.
+We can set the `e.data.message` attribute's value to set an error message for validator.
+The error message can be overridden by other `validationerror` events defined on the level of class or in the global scope.

 There is also one more attribute that needs attention.
 It's the `aliases` array.
-Given validator will be also added to the global `Validators` object under the names defined in the `aliases` array.
+The given validator will be also added to the global `Validators` object under the names defined in the `aliases` array.

 ## Contribution